zeeshankhan-05/zeeshankhan-05/README.md

 - 👋 Hi, I’m Zeeshan Khan, a computer science major at the University of Illinois Urbana-Champaign, graduating in 2026.
-- 👀 I’m interested in developing products that help the Muslim Ummah.
+- 👀 I’m interested in developing technology that help the Muslim Ummah.
 - 🌱 I’m currently learning about data structures and algorithms and other technologies involved in creating websites and apps.
 - 💞️ I’m looking to collaborate on anything that will help me grow.
 - 📫 Reach me at zeeshanxkhan05@gmail.com or at https://www.linkedin.com/in/zeeshankhan05/